azureossd/Container-Apps/Resiliency/README.md

 curl https://$upstreamacainternaldomain/api/HttpErrorTest --verbose
 ```

-  Note: after you run the HttpErrorTest test, invoke the ResetRetryCount api to reset the retry count for subsequent tests that involve testing automatic retry counts.

 - Invoke a request that exceeds the 5-second timeout that is configured on the appresiliency Container App's resiliency policy, which should cause the request to time out with an error:
 ```
 curl https://$upstreamacainternaldomain/api/TimeOutTest --verbose